Inference in partially identified moment models via regularized optimal transport: Illustrative examples

+For inference, we can replace the estimated identified set $\widehat\Theta_I$ in Step 1 with the confidence region for $\theta$ obtained by inverting the test in \Cref{alg:bootstrap-test}, and then profile over this confidence region to obtain a confidence region for the AME.

-Although this grid-based profiling yields conservative AME bounds due to the Chebyshev polynomial approximation and the two-stage approach that first estimates bounds on $\theta$ and then bounds on $\delta$, it delivers a significant improvement in computational efficiency over alternative methods such as Hankel moment matrix positivity bounds or a single-stage approach that estimates both $\theta$ and $\delta$ simultaneously.
+Although this grid-based profiling yields conservative estimates of the AME identified set due to the Chebyshev polynomial approximation and the two-stage approach that first estimates the identified set for $\theta$ and then the identified set for $\delta$, it delivers a significant improvement in computational efficiency over alternative methods such as Hankel moment matrix positivity or a single-stage approach that estimates both $\theta$ and $\delta$ simultaneously.